container-job-runner/cjr/README.md

 ### `hostRoot` (optional)

 The default host directory that is mounted to `containerRoot`.
-It can be absolute or relative to yml file.
+It can be either an absolute path or a path that is relative to the configuration file.

 ### `containerRoot` (optional)